-This field should be set to zero.
+This field MUST be set to zero.

-5.2.
+7.2.
 APS transmission

-The APS message should be transported on protection transport entity by encapsulated with the protection transport entity label.
-If an endpoint receives APS-specific information from the working entity, it should ignore this information, and should detect the Failure of Protocol defect (see Section 6).
+The APS message MUST be transported on protection transport entity by encapsulated with the protection transport entity label.
+If an endpoint receives APS-specific information from the working transport entity, it MUST ignore this information, and MUST report the Failure of Protocol defect (see Section 8.1) to the operator.

-A new APS packet must be transmitted immediately when a change in the transmitted status occurs.
-The first three APS packets should be transmitted as fast as possible only if the APS information to be transmitted has been changed so that fast protection switching is possible even if one or two APS packets are lost or corrupted.
-The interval of the first three APS packets should be 3.3ms.
-APS packets after the first three should be transmitted with the interval of 5 seconds.
+A new APS packet MUST be transmitted immediately when a change in the transmitted status occurs.
+The first three APS packets MUST be transmitted as fast as possible only if the APS information to be transmitted has been changed so that fast protection switching is possible even if one or two APS packets are lost or corrupted. interval of the first three APS packets SHOULD be 3.3ms.
+APS packets after the first three MUST be transmitted with the interval of 5 seconds.